 A contingent beneficiary is a safety feature and a control device.
 It is the most practical way to control the future distribution of wealth.
 It’s a simple thing today, but not something that should be decided on lightly.
 You should spend a lot of time determining who your beneficiary should be.

 It’s also something that you should continue to maintain.
 There are dozens of different life changes that could impact who you would want to name as your beneficiary, which means that once you’ve named the primary beneficiary, it could change years down the road.
 Don’t forget to look back at your policy and ensure that the beneficiary is still the valid recipient and the best choice for the policy payout.

 Life insurance is the most important investment that you’ll ever make for your family and loved ones.
 You may ask yourself at what age should I get life insurance policy, of course, we recommend the younger the better because the more you age the more risk you are to having health problems, which will increase your premium rates.
 Purchasing life insurance at age 20 versus purchasing life insurance over the age of 50.
 Tomorrow is not the day to start your life insurance application.
 Begin the process today!

 Contingent Beneficiary Review

 Time for the pop quiz!
 Hopefully, you know exactly what a contingent beneficiary is at this point.
 Not only should you know what it is, but hopefully you understand why YOU should name one.

-Want to know more about life insurance or naming a contingent beneficiary, please contact one of our agents today.
+If you want to learn more about life insurance or naming a contingent beneficiary, we researched and wrote about the process of getting life insurance.
 We are ready to answer those questions and ensure that you’ve got the best life insurance to fit your needs.